nrs-org/novelslop/content/vol_01/chap_03.typ

   glasses, he was a good-looking man among his peers.

   The mom, Narumi Ayako, was a fairly reputable fashion designer.
-Being the breadwinner, she often found herself extremely busy with her work, regularly being the last one to arrive home.
+Being the breadwinner of the family, she often found herself extremely busy with her work, regularly being the last one to arrive home.
 Because of the nature of her work, she had no choice other than leaving the household chores to her husband, which is totally not because she was the type that could cause a nuclear meltdown in her kitchen.
 With long blonde hair and brown eyes, her overwhelming friendly aura was something that told her apart from all of her peers.

   The two daughters, Mona and Sena, inherited from their parents their blond hair and blue eyes.
 While Sena had her distinctive long twin tails and a